junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "I tell this to your brother the last time we met, and I'm telling this to you now, Dean Winchester."
 In his iconic solemn tone, Death tells him.
 "I try very hard to not pass judgement at times like this, but you..."
 A pause, he regards him, then, "Well played, my boy."

 Dean blinks.
 Approval from the Death himself, he has to admit he'd never see this coming.
-He nods in appreciation, fluttered.
+He nods in appreciation, flattered.

 "Now, whenever you're ready."
 Death half-turns, leading the way to a door that vaguely can be seen floating in the mid-air, glowing with a gentle warm light.
 Presumably the doorway to the afterlife.